taorems/sphinx_doc/_sources/index.rst.txt

 Configuration
 -------------

-In order to setup the github-pages for automatic documentation generation, the following workflow is added:
+In order to setup the github-pages for automatic generation of documentation, the following workflow is added:

 .. tabs::